 The first award was given to its namesake in 1954.
 Thereafter, the ALSC Board established an ongoing award to recognize the lifetime achievement of a children’s author and/or illustrator.

 Between 1960 and 1980, the Wilder Award was given every five years.
 From 1980 to 2001, it was awarded every three years.
 As of 2001, it was awarded every two years, and since 2016 the medal has been given annually.

 Laura Ingalls Wilder

+Laura Ingalls Wilder was born in 1867 in Wisconsin.
+She became an elementary school teacher, married, and moved to Mansfield, MO, in 1894, where she lived until her death at age 90.
 Wilder's first book, The Little House in the Big Woods (1932), was published when she was 65.
 It began the story of five-year-old Laura and her family in the Wisconsin woods.
-Her other publications include Farmer Boy (1933), Little House on the Prairie (1935), On the Banks of Plum Creek (1937), and By the Shores of Silver Lake (1939).
+Among her publications are Little House on the Prairie (1935), On the Banks of Plum Creek (1937), and By the Shores of Silver Lake (1939).

 Wilder's body of work continues to be a focus of scholarship and literary analysis, which often brings to light anti-Native and anti-Black sentiments in her work.
 Her books continue to be published, read, and widely used with contemporary children.
 ALSC recognizes the author’s legacy is complex and Wilder’s work is not universally embraced.

 ALSC works to promote excellence in literature for children that aligns with our core values of inclusiveness, integrity and respect, and responsiveness, as well as to our strategic plan.
 While we are committed to preserving access to Wilder’s work for readers, we must also consider if her legacy today does justice to this particular award for lifetime achievement, given by an organization committed to all children.